 In this part of the tutorial, you will learn to return HTML pages through your Python script using the flask render_template method.
-At the end of this lesson, your website will look like this:

-As you see, we don’t have plain text anymore, but text with various formats.
+We won’t have plain text anymore, but text with various formats.
 That is made possible by returning an HTML template instead of a plain Python string.

 Let’s see how I did that.

 Create an empty file, name it something like home.html and put the following HTML code inside it:

 <p>Hi, this is my personal website.</p>